epsi-rns/epsi-rns.github.io/_posts/system/2018/2018-01-19-distro-slackware-post-install.markdown

 ### Preface

+This is my **slackware post-install log**, for my personal use, including most desktop ricing stuff, except wallpaper :-) .

 	Any desktop ricer can use this guidance, no matter what distribution they use.

 I made an experiment with BTRFS snapshot in my openSUSE,